DevExpress-Examples/asp-net-mvc-scheduler-appointment-edit-form/Readme.md

 # Scheduler for ASP.NET MVC - A simple implementation of an appointment edit form

 This example illustrates a simple implementation of custom appointment edit form.
-You can find the form view in the following file: [CustomAppointmentFormPartial.cshtml](./CS/Views/Home/CustomAppointmentFormPartial.cshtml) (VB: [CustomAppointmentFormPartial.vbhtml](./VB/Views/Home/CustomAppointmentFormPartial.vbhtml)).
+You can find the form view in the following file: [CustomAppointmentFormPartial.cshtml](./CS/Views/Home/CustomAppointmentFormPartial.cshtml).

 ## Implementation Details